Railway tire: Causes of damage

-A damaged railway tire was the cause of the Eschede train disaster, when a tire failed on a high-speed ICE train, causing it to derail and killing 101 people.
+A damaged railway tire was the cause of the 1998 Eschede train disaster in Germany, when a tire failed on a high-speed ICE train, causing it to derail, killing 101 people.
+The ICE train wheels had a rubber layer between the wheel and the tire to reduce vibration, but that allowed the tires to flex much more than with other wheel designs.